 A fixed number of contacts is maintained per member institution and only the President, HACU Contact or Administrative Assistant can add or remove these.
 You will need to contact your President, HACU Contact or Administrative Assistant and request that you replace one of the contacts that HACU currently maintains with your institution.
-You can also consider joining HACU’s Faculty and Staff Caucus, available to individuals at HACU-member and non-member institutions.
+You can also consider joining as HACU a Faculty and Staff Affiliate, available to individuals at HACU-member and non-member institutions.

-16. What are some of the additional benefits of Caucus membership?
+16. What are some of the additional benefits of Faculty and Staff Affiliate membership?

-All Caucus members receive an additional discount on the already reduced member rate to attend HACU conference and events.
+All Faculty and Staff Affiliates receive an additional discount on the already reduced member rate to attend HACU conference and events.
 They also receive their own copy of HACU’s Membership Directory, a subscription to The Voice, and e-mail updates regarding advocacy, grants and contracts, student programs, internships and scholarships.

 17. Can I purchase or rent HACU’s membership addresses?

 Yes, the Merchandise Order Form is available on HACU’s website under HACU Members/Member Addresses.
 You may submit the completed form to HACU with payment to receive a list of our members.
 Payment is required in full before the order is processed.
 Purchased lists include the following contact information: contact name, contact title and institutional mailing address.
 An additional discount is available for addresses purchased by HACU members.